vedranbe/RestartToWindows/README.md

 ## Usage

-1. Launch the application
-2. Click the "Restart to Windows" button
+1. Click the "Restart to Windows.."
-3. Enter your sudo password when prompted
+2. Enter your sudo password when prompted
-4. Your system will restart and boot into Windows
+3. Your system will restart and boot into Windows

 ## Building from Source